 - LLP member – Form LL CH01 ‘Change details of a member of a limited liability partnership’

 It’s free of charge to update the statement in between annual filing deadlines.
-Meaning you may as well make the changes when they occur to ensure that your company record is accurate and up to date.
+This means you may as well make the changes when they occur to ensure that your company record is accurate and up to date.

 Online filing is much easier and quicker than using paper forms from Companies House.
 You can also make changes to the address details and other important company information via WebFiling or Quality Company Formations free online Online Company Manager.

 Buy a London Service Address from Quality Company Formations

 Quality Company Formations provides a range of addresses for limited companies and LLPs, including a prestigious London Service Address in Covent Garden.
 This service can be used by company directors, secretaries, shareholders and guarantors, PSCs, and members of LLPs for £26.00+VAT per year.

 When you purchase one of our address services, our London address will be placed on public record against the name of the address holder.
 This will protect your privacy and also ensure that all official government mail is delivered to our London address.
 We will then scan and email your service address mail to you – within one working day and free of charge.